oyeyinka1/StudentPortal/README.md

 >>> Hello, World!

-Mock student portal shell with basic commands and features Will update with usage and info acccordingly
+Mock student portal shell with basic commands and features \n Will update with usage and info acccordingly